 You wouldn’t want to be falling behind your competitors—least of all by painful, time-consuming manual work.
 So, each of your departments may be using an application or software to automate their processes.
 While they deliver terrific results individually, the data stored in each of these systems remain disconnected, resulting in many repercussions.
 It can hamper your company’s productivity, data consistency and accuracy, visibility, and, thus, increase costs.

 That is when you need an integrated business solution to streamline all your processes.
 However, this is a crucial project and needs to be implemented rightly to ensure you get maximum ROI.
-As we suggest all our customers at To-Increase, going over your requirements before you jump on to implementation will give you a rough time estimation, helping you be well-prepared when you get started.
+As we suggest to all our customers at To-Increase, going over your requirements before you jump on to implementation will give you a rough time estimation, helping you be well-prepared when you get started.
 You can consider these 7 things before investing in an application integration software.

 Now, if you are wondering how much time would an implementation take generally, it depends on a lot of factors.
 There isn’t a fixed average time; each project is unique, and so is the time it takes.